-Before removing the power source or wirefeeder covers, ENSURE that the equipment is disconnected from the mains power supply.
-When the equipment is energised LETHAL VOLTAGES are present on the electrical components enclosed in the power source.
+Before removing the equipment cover, ENSURE that the equipment is disconnected from the mains power supply.
+When the equipment is energised LETHAL VOLTAGES are present on the electrical components enclosed.

 Dust

 Care should be taken to prevent excessive build-up of dust and dirt within the welding power source.
 It is recommended that at regular intervals, according to the prevailing conditions, the equipment covers be removed and any accumulated dust be removed by the use of dry, low pressure compressed air, or a vacuum cleaner.